daver64/subzero/MANUAL.md

 # Subzero Text Editor Manual

 ## Overview
-Subzero is a vi-like modal text editor with UTF-8 support, multi-buffer management, and syntax highlighting.
+Subzero is a vi-like modal text editor with UTF-8 support, multi-buffer management, and built-in syntax highlighting.
 This manual documents only the commands that are **actually implemented and working**.

+**Key Features:**
+- **C++98 Compatible**: Works on modern systems and embedded platforms like Atari MiNTOS
+- **Cross-platform**: Linux (ncurses), Windows (Console API), and embedded systems
+- **Built-in syntax highlighting**: No external dependencies required
+- **Multi-buffer support**: Work with multiple files simultaneously
+- **UTF-8 native**: Full international text support

 ## Modes